pytorch/pytorch/docs/source/notes/extending.rst

-* The dispatch operation gathers all distinct implementations of ``__torch_function__`` for each operand and calls them in order: subclasses before superclasses, and otherwise left to right in the operater expression.
+* The dispatch operation gathers all distinct implementations of ``__torch_function__`` for each operand and calls them in order: subclasses before superclasses, and otherwise left to right in the operator expression.
 * If any value other than ``NotImplemented`` is returned, that value is returned as the result.
 Implementations can register that they do not implement an operation by returning ``NotImplemented``.